The best hotels in Turkish Riviera

 In Side: skip the waterfront tourist traps near the Temple of Apollo.
 Walk 5 minutes inland to Ocakbasi Kebab for grilled meat (100-150 TRY) or Soundwaves for pizza and cocktails on the east beach (180-250 TRY for two).

-Turkish Riviera's best neighborhoods
+Turkish Riviera's best hotel regions

 From the bustling streets of Antalya to the quiet coves of Kas, each stretch of coast has a different personality and price point.